 Past tense, in fact, can change a lot about the meaning of a sentence, especially when you use a past participle.
-A past participle is a verb form composed of the past tense of the verb plus "have," "has," or "had."
+A past participle is a verb tense that is composed of the past tense of the verb plus "have," "has," or "had."

-⇒ EXAMPLE Here, you have a sentence in simple past tense: I danced at home.
-If you change the verb to a past participle, it becomes: I have danced at home.
-The past tense verb "danced" is now accompanied by the word "have."
+Here, you have a sentence in simple past tense:

+I danced at home.

+If you change the verb to a past participle, it becomes:

+I have danced at home.

+The past tense verb danced is now accompanied by the word "have."
 That pair is your past participle, a special form of the verb.
 The past participle can be used in three different ways.

+First, it can be used to speak about the past:

+I have danced at home.

+Second, it can be used to modify something about a noun, which makes it act like another part of speech-the adjective:

+Bruised knees.

+The verb "bruised" is the past tense of the verb "bruise."
+But here, it describes the noun "knees," just like an adjective would.

-- 1. It can be used to speak about the past: I have danced at home. - 2.
-It can be used to modify a noun by performing like an adjective: Bruised knees. - 3.
-It can form the past perfect tense, which you'll now learn about in more detail.
+Finally, the past participle can form something called past perfect tense, which you'll now learn about in a little more detail.

+E TERM TO KNOW